برجاء الإنتظار ...

 Tell your doctor about any medical problems or allergies you have now or have had.

-Do not take Bronchofast tablets
+Do not take BRONCHOFAST

-• If you are allergic (hypersensitive) to Montelukast or any of the other ingredients of Bronchofast tablets (see 6.
-Further information).
+• if you are allergic to montelukast or any of the other ingredients of this medicine (listed in section 6).

 • If your asthma or breathing gets worse, tell your doctor immediately.